Welcome to the

 Download a print-quality version of our 2016 poster.
 Print it out and put it up around your town.
 It helps a lot!

-The 6th Annual Inland Northwest Permaculture Convergence is scheduled for Sept.
+The 6th Annual Inland Northwest Permaculture Convergence was held Sept.
 9 - 11, 2016 at Heartsong in Tumtum, WA.

 Heart-felt thanks to our 2016 Sponsors!!